sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/PlantUML.md

 Open your preferred terminal application.
 I prefer to use [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab).

-Input the following command and press enter:
+First you need to navigate to the folder where your `plantuml.jar` file is located using the `cd` command.
+Then input the following command and press enter:

 `java -jar plantuml.jar <your filename>.txt`

 *Note: you need to replace `<your file name>` with the actual name of your `*`.txt file.*

-This will generate the diagram as an image.
+This will generate the diagram as an image and store it in your current folder.
 Congratulations!
 You made your first UML diagram using PlantUML.

 ## Further Reading